 Young children are more vulnerable to infectious diseases than other age groups because their immune systems are less developed.
-In the early 21st century infectious diseases accounted for 55% of acute hospital admissions of children under five-years-old.
-Māori and Pacific children under the age of five were more likely than those of European and other ethnicities to be hospitalised for infectious diseases.
-Some infectious diseases, like rheumatic fever, have long-term health effects.
-While rheumatic fever is rarely found among children in Western Europe and North America, it is still a serious threat to the health of Māori and Pacific children in New Zealand.
+In the early 21st century infectious diseases accounted for 55% of acute hospital admissions of children under five years old.
+Māori and Pasifika children under the age of five were more likely than those of European and other ethnicities to be hospitalised for infectious diseases, some of which – like rheumatic fever – have long-term health effects.
+While rheumatic fever is rarely found among children in Western Europe and North America, it is still a serious threat to the health of Māori and Pasifika children in New Zealand.

 Rite of passage?